 Qatar Ambassador Joins Diplomatic Talks With Lebanon's PM And Quintet Envoys

-Beirut, Lebanon: The Ambassador of the State of Qatar to Lebanon, H E Sheikh Saud bin Abdulrahman Al-Thani has taken part in a meeting with the Prime Minister of the Republic of Lebanon, H E Dr Nawaf Salam, alongside ambassadors representing the Quintet Committee.
+(MENAFN- Gulf Times) HE the Ambassador of the State of Qatar to Lebanon, Sheikh Saud bin Abdulrahman Al-Thani has taken part in a meeting with HE Prime Minister of the Republic of Lebanon, Dr Nawaf Salam, alongside ambassadors representing the Quintet Committee.

 The talks focused on the latest political and security developments in Lebanon and the wider region.